-The Pumi is a breed of Hungarian working and sheep dogs that received full AKC status on July 1, 2016.
-The breed serves many functions like herding cattle, guarding the farm, and exterminating vermin.
-Considered as a ‘town dog’ in Hungary, it is one of the lesser known breeds probably because of its rustic appearance.
+The Pumi is a breed of Hungarian working and sheep dog that received full AKC status on July 1, 2016.
+Often referred to as the Hungarian Herding Terrier, the breed serves many functions like herding cattle, guarding the farm, and exterminating vermin.
+Considered as a town dog in Hungary, it is one of the lesser known breeds probably because of its rustic appearance.
 This dog has a lean but muscular structure with a semi-elongated face, slightly floppy ears, black almond eyes, sturdy legs, and a low-hanging tail.
 Its entire body is covered with curly hair.

 |Other Names||Hungarian Pumi|

 |Colors||Black, Silver, Gray, Sand, Rust, Grizzle|

 |Type||Livestock Dog, Working Dog, Sheep Dog, Herding Dog, Guard Dog, Watchdog|